swcarpentry/python-novice-inflammation/setup.md

 ![](../fig/new-notebook.png)

-To start the Python interpreter without the notebook, open a terminal or command prompt and type the command:
+To start the Python interpreter without the notebook, open a terminal or command prompt and execute the command:

 ~~~
 $ python